What is Kilifi’s infrastructure like?

 - Curio and handicraft shops as well as extensive street markets for clothing and fabric, hardware and electronics shops

-- Wide range of restaurants and bars from the most traditional/local to the highest standards
+- Wide range of restaurants and bars from the most traditional/local to avant-garde international restaurants.

 - Immigration office to renew visas as well as all other authorities